ambroiseRabier/SquadTS/README.md

 Pre-commit hook will override everything inside config folder.
 Be warned.

-Prettier is runned in pre-commit hook, modifying your files.
+Prettier is executed in pre-commit hook, modifying your files.
 So for example `const a = "value"` will become `const a = 'value'`.
 You may check your changes in pull request again.
-In rare case where prettier give you a worse readability you may use `// prettier-ignore` at top of the file like in `check-unbalance-switchability.test.ts`.
+In rare case where prettier give you a worse readability you may use `// prettier-ignore` on a statement like in `check-unbalance-switchability.test.ts`.

+We only run prettier, and not `eslint --fix`.
+Since there are too many occasions where there is disagreement with eslint --fix.
+It also give devs the occasion to learn from their mistake, and re-evaluate code, like is that non-null-assertion really safe and documented ?
+However, any issue eslint has to be fixed before commiting, as it will fail pre-commit hook.
+If you ignore a specific eslint rule, make sure to add a comment explaining why, at least once in the file, unless it is extremely obvious.

 ### (Utility) Get output of a single RCON command